I saw on Noomi that you specialize in coaching young adults. What does that mean?

 Coaching feels a lot like talking to a good friend.
 Are we friends?

 The coaching relationship is a type of friendship with foundations around the coaching itself.
-The difference between talking to a coach and talking to a friend is that coaches went to school to learn how to assist you in bringing out your best self, and invested time and money into learning how to do that.
+It will almost always be a client-coach relationship because that's where it started.
+It's likely that the biggest difference between talking to a coach and talking to a friend is that coaches went to school to learn how to assist you in bringing out your best self, and invested time and money into learning how to do that.
+Your coach should be treated with respect because of this even though sometimes it can feel like a friendship you have with someone else that might have looser boundaries.